luketpeterson/summum-types/README.md

 }
 ```

 Yes, all abstract methods need `self` to know which variant type to use.
-You can also use a *Variant Specialized Method* (keep reading) for constructors and other places where you don't want a `self` argument.
+You can also use a *Variant Specialized Method* (keep reading...) for constructors and other places where you don't want a `self` argument.

-Of course uou can also implement ordinary methods on the sub-type *outside* the `summum` invocation, where these rules don't apply.
+Of course you can also implement ordinary methods on the sub-type *outside* the `summum` invocation, where these behaviors don't apply.

 ### Variant Specialized Methods